NIH-CIT-OIR-SPIS/MouseVUER/README.md

 For example here is a simple recording for 30 seconds with files saved to Testing_DIR/

-Decrease crf for better quality at expense of higher cpu processing and possible frame delays thr just means number of cores you wish to utilize, default is 2, choose a number greater than 8 or less than 1 to cause it to use all cores
+Decrease crf for better quality at expense of higher cpu processing and possible frame delays thr just means number of cores you wish to utilize, default is 2, choose a number greater than 8 or 0 to cause it to use all cores
 ```
 ./bin/multicam -dir Testing_DIR/ -sec 30 -fps 30 -crf 23 -thr 0 -jsonfile Default.json
 ```